oracle/cloud-native-devops-workshop/touch-the-cloud/TouchTheCloud200.md

 >![](images/200/workspace_home-_-admin.png)

->The above picture gives an explanation of a page, for user with all priviledges granted and shows the different roles associated with each activity.
+>The above picture gives an explanation of a page, for user with all privileges granted and shows the different roles associated with each activity.

 ### **STEP 4**: Working on Tasks